vaulttec/isis-script/dsl.md

 		}
 	}

-These features are described in the ollowing chapters.
+These features are described in the following chapters.

 #### Property Rules